 Cost Sharing (Matching Funds)

-When cost sharing funds are required, the Principal Investigator is required to discuss these needs with the respective chair/director and dean.
+When cost sharing funds are required, the PI/PD is required to discuss these needs with the respective chair/director and dean.
 Grant proposal budgets which include a commitment of matching salary funds by the institution must have the prior approval of the Provost.
-If these areas cannot provide the total cost share required for the project, the PI should contact the Director of Institutional Grants for assistance in determining possible cost sharing areas.
+If these areas cannot provide the total cost share required for the project, the PI/PD should contact the Director of Institutional Grants for assistance in determining possible cost sharing areas.

 Cost sharing may also come from non-university, third-party arrangements.
 These arrangements must be committed and documented at the time of proposal submission.

 The University is required to document all cost sharing/matching funds just as it tracks agency dollars.
-These become auditable expenditures and the primary responsibility for documentation rests with the Principal Investigator/Project Director.
+These funds are auditable expenditures, and the primary responsibility for documentation rests with the PI/PD.

 Indirect Costs/Facilities and Administrative Costs (F & A)

 Indirect Costs (sometimes referred to as Facilities and Administrative Costs or F & A) are actual costs incurred by the University that cannot be readily identified or associated with a single sponsored project or activity.
 These costs are normal business activities of the University such as utilities, public safety, libraries, building and equipment use and maintenance, accounting, payroll, and academic and sponsored administration.
 Every project has indirect costs associated with it; however, funding for indirect costs is described and approved according to each funder’s guidelines or requirements.

-The determination of F & A costs rates are based on a cost proposal submitted by the University to its respective federal cognizant agency, the Department of Health and Human Services.
+The determination of F & A costs rates is based on a cost proposal submitted by the University to its respective federal cognizant agency, the Department of Health and Human Services.
 This proposal contains all of the “F & A” categories that relate to direct costs necessary to conduct the primary functions of the institution such as teaching, research and other activities.
 Rates are then negotiated and a final rate agreement is signed establishing the required rates for all projects submitted to external funding sources.
 DSU’s current negotiated rates are applied against salaries and fringe benefits to determine the indirect cost funding by agencies following the federal guidelines.

 Faculty Course Release Time

 Faculty members are encouraged to work on the grant during the academic year, if allowable by the grant and if qualified personnel are available to teach their course(s).
 If allowed by the grant, a faculty member may then request the granting agency “buy out” a portion or all of their course responsibilities.
-The faculty member must request permission from his/her department/division chair, appropriate Dean, and the Provost for a “course buy-out.”
+The faculty member must receive permission from his/her department/division chair, appropriate Dean, and the Provost for a “course buy-out.”
 Faculty members working on federal grants may then charge a proportionate share of their base salary and fringe benefits to the grant, but faculty may not increase their total compensation by working on a grant.
 The salary charged to the grant is based on their regular, annual compensation, also referred to as their Institutional Base Salary or IBS.
-If approved, the faculty member’s proportionate salary and fringe benefits will be charged to the grant, providing the Provost the funds to pay for adjuncts or overloads to cover the teaching assignments.
+If approved, the faculty member’s proportionate salary and fringe benefits will be charged to the grant, providing the University the funds to pay for adjuncts or overloads to cover the teaching assignments.

 Faculty Summer Salary

-Salaries and wages of current administrative and clerical staff are not normally funded as direct costs to the grant.
-There are some exceptions; see the Director of Institutional Grants for more information.
+Salaries and wages of current administrative and clerical staff are not typically funded as direct costs to the grant.
+Any exceptions will be determined in consultation with the Director of Institutional Grants.

-Fringe benefits are actual personnel expenses associated with any salary paid by the University.
 Fringe rates are determined by the Office of Human Resources.
-Every salary (excluding students) associated with contract and grant activity has a corresponding fringe rate to be charged.
-These benefits include such items as workmen’s compensation, health insurance, FICA, etc. The Office of Institutional Grants will work with the PI to ensure accurate inclusion of fringe benefits in the budget request.
+Every salary (excluding students’ pay) associated with contract and grant activity has a corresponding fringe rate to be charged.
+These benefits include such items as workmen’s compensation, health insurance, and FICA.
+The Office of Institutional Grants will work with the PI/PD to ensure accurate inclusion of fringe benefits in the budget request.